godman1102/vwkem-k10-lattice/README.md

 | Hardness | 2^128 | 2^256 | 2^2560 |
 | Speed | ~50ms | ~75ms | 37ms |
 | Adoption | ✓ Standard | - | ✓ New |

+"This is production-ready crypto.
+Not hobby code.
+We handle errors, never crash your system, and have fallbacks for everything."